 The reported averaged the annual cost for businesses that lost data or assets after a breach was £4,180.
 On top of this cost was the added expense where businesses needed to put new measures in place after an attack to prevent future attacks.
-With poor planning being a key factor, if you fail to prepare, you prepare to fail!.
-The businesses which have increased planning and defence against cyber-attacks have seen fewer attacks overcoming their internal systems.
+With poor planning being a key factor, if you fail to prepare, you prepare to fail!
+However, the businesses which have increased planning and defence against cyber-attacks have seen fewer attacks overcoming their internal systems.

 Here are the 5 main reasons your company needs a cybersecurity strategy: